protocol/research-website/content/groups/cryptonetlab/_index.md

 ## Research Endeavours

 CryptoNetlab’s current foci are:
-- **Cryptographic primitives**: Filecoin relies on the performance and security of cryptographic primitives.
+- **Cryptographic primitives**: Filecoin and other Web 3.0 technologies rely on the performance and security of cryptographic primitives.
 Our endeavours include Proof of Replication (PoRep), Proof of SpaceTime (PoST), SEALSTACK, SNARKs, and VDFs.
--
+- **Blockchain infrastructure**: We are working to advance the state of the art of generic blockchain constructions.
--
+- **Web 3.0 protocol improvements**: Our research contributes improvements to the transaction layer of the Filecoin protocol and its components, including mining, repair, security, and storage.
+These improvements may be generalized to other Web 3.0 technologies.

 Much of CryptoNetLab’s work is exhibited in the Filecoin Research [website](https://research.filecoin.io/) and [GitHub repo](https://github.com/filecoin-project/research/).